 Travel blogs, on the other hand, the type that focuses on the “best 10 x in y” articles, saw website visitor numbers nosedive.
 These are purely utilitarian websites and have limited appeal when people can’t travel.

 Now, of course, travel is back with a vengeance.
 The type of blog that focuses on basic question and answer content is also back on the top of Google.
-I never read these websites unless it’s to find out where not to go in order to avoid crowds.
+I occasionally read these websites to find out where not to go to avoid crowds.

 ChatGPT and Google’s imminent AI chatbot have their sights on this kind of commoditized, same-same, derivative content, and the future looks grim for content without personality.